Partitions of primes by Chebyshev polynomials

 Note that neither the formulation of (4) nor the proof requires the knowledge that the sets form a partition.
 In the future we will refer to the values $q$ and $-q$ as the {\it twins}.

 Substituting $A=I$ in (1) we get that $C_n(2) =2, \ U_n(2) = n$.
 Further $ V_{2n+1}(2) = 1, W_{2n+1}(2) = 2n+1$.

-We now formulate nine identities for Chebyshev polynomials that we will be using in this work.
+We now formulate nine identities for Chebyshev polynomials that we will be using throughout the paper.
 Their proofs are given in Appendix B. For odd $n,m$ and arbitrary natural $k,l$ we have the following formulas.

 We proceed with the proofs of Theorems 1 and 2.